detlefm/bookscanner/README.md

 ## OCR
 I chose gpt-4o as the OCR software.
 The costs are manageable (approx. US$1.50 per 100 pages) Additional benefit: No training in special software such as Tesseract and Keras-OCR, but I was able to learn the ChatGPT API.
+As of mid july 24: OpenAI has provided a new model: gpt-4o-mini with much less costs.

 ## Output
 The output should be a Word file on the one hand and a PDF document with the scanned original pages on the other.
 In Python, this is not rocket science with python-docx and reportlab.

 ## Time required
 Scanning took me around 45 minutes for 150 pages.
 Then I looked through the scans, replaced the bad ones and fixed one or two things.
 That would not have been necessary for the OCR process, but for the PDF document the scan should look as good as possible.
-The OCR process with ChatGPT was around 17 seconds per image.
+The OCR process with ChatGPT 4o was around 17 seconds per image.

 ## Alternative